Sanjivani (2019 TV series)

 Sanjivani (international title: The Frontliners) is an Indian medical drama television series which aired from 12 August 2019 to 13 March 2020 on Star Plus.
 Produced by Alchemy Films, it starred Surbhi Chandna, Namit Khanna, Mohnish Bahl, Gurdeep Kohli and Gaurav Chopra.
 Sanjivani is a rebooted version of the 2002 series of the same name.

-It follows the lives of Dr. Ishani Arora and Dr. Siddhant "Sid" Mathur; complete opposites who struggle to deal with their attraction towards each other as they navigate the ups and downs of their life and career at Sanjivani Hospital.
+It follows the lives of Dr. Ishani Arora and Dr. Siddhant "Sid" Mathur, who are complete opposites and struggle to deal with their attraction to each other as they navigate the difficulties of their lives and careers at Sanjivani Hospital.